vlang/v/doc/docs.md

 v -os linux .
 ```

-NB: Cross-compiling a windows binary on a linux machine requires the GNU C compiler for
+> Note: Cross-compiling a windows binary on a linux machine requires the GNU C compiler for
-MinGW-w64 (targeting Win64) to first be installed.
+> MinGW-w64 (targeting Win64) to first be installed.

 For Ubuntu/Debian based distributions: